Services for Students

 Undergraduate Studies’ units have modified services available to students enrolled via distance education, at branch campuses, or at other instructional locations.

-• Our programs represent a wide variety of interests including student-curated art exhibitions in the MSC Reynolds Gallery, weekly concerts, service events and free film screenings.
-Dedicated to developing engaged and empowered global citizens, our programs attract world-renowned speakers to discuss current events, national affairs, and other relevant topics of today.
+- Our programs represent a wide variety of interests including student-curated art exhibitions in the MSC Reynolds Gallery, weekly concerts, service events, free film screenings, and the hosting of world-renowned speakers to discuss current events, national affairs, and other relevant topics of today.
+MSC Signature Events include the annual Reverend Dr. Martin Luther King, Jr. Breakfast, MSC Open House, MSC Student Conference On National Affairs, MSC Student Conference On Latinx Affairs, MSC Spencer Leadership Conference, MSC Wiley Lecture Series, and Kyle Field Day, among others.

 Military Education Benefits (Scholarships & Financial Aid)

-• The Aggie One Stop and Scholarships & Financial Aid assist eligible students and their dependents in securing federal and state veteran/military education benefits and other funding including scholarships and financial aid.
+- The Aggie One Stop assists eligible students and their dependents in securing federal and state veteran/military education benefits and other funding including scholarships and financial aid.

 Department of Multicultural Services